liboyang0112/TRExFitter/docs/BasicTutorial2020/GOF.md

 If the GoF gives very small probability, the model should be checked.

 For a long time in TRExFitter, a very ad hoc GoF test was implemented that comapred the likelihood values for the fit to data and a fit to Asimov dataset.
 This is obviously not a proper test.
-The proper test is provided by (saturated model)[http://www.physics.ucla.edu/~cousins/stats/cousins_saturated.pdf].
+The proper test is provided by [saturated model](http://www.physics.ucla.edu/~cousins/stats/cousins_saturated.pdf).
 In this test, the likelihoods (likelihood ratios) are compared.
 One is obtained by the fit to the data and the other one originates from _saturated model_, a model that has enough freedom that will fit the data perfectly.
 In other words, the saturated model is a modified model that matches the data.
 The likelihood ratio follows the $\chi^2$ distribution asymptotically (Wilks theorem), and thus can be used as a standard GoF test.

 ### TRExFitter implemetation